Allied Irish post-IPO profit dips on fewer one-offs

-DUBLIN (Reuters) - Allied Irish Banks (ALBK.I) (AIB) reported a 25 percent fall in first half profit due to few one-off gains but its capital and margins rose in its first set of results since completing Europe's largest initial public offering (IPO) of 2017.
+DUBLIN, July 27 (Reuters) - Allied Irish Banks (AIB) reported a 25 percent fall in first half profit due to few one-off gains but its capital and margins rose in its first set of results since completing Europe's largest initial public offering (IPO) of 2017.

 The bank, which has posted a profit for each of the last three years and this year became the first domestically owned lender to restart dividends since the market crash, reported a pretax profit of 761 million euros, down from 1 billion a year earlier.